Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 History buffs will be in heaven visiting Quebec city as it is one of the oldest cities within Canada and home to so much history.
 Place Royale is one of the most historic landmarks in the city and one of the most photogenic.

-This dates back to the 17th century and considered by many as the birthplace for French Quebec.
+This dates back to the 17th century and is considered by many as the birthplace of French Quebec.